 The same plant the Egyptians used to build boats and make paper also happens to be an interesting houseplant specimen for sunny spots.
 The key to growing a happy papyrus plant is to give it constant moisture.
-Papyrus grows as a pond margin plant, so it is used to wet feet.
-Place your container in a dish of water, and change it weekly to prevent it from becoming stagnant.
+Papyrus grows as a pond margin plant, so it is accustomed to having wet feet.
+Place your container in a dish of water and change it weekly to prevent it from becoming stagnant.

 07 of 12

 The croton is proof that foliage can be every bit as lovely and vibrant as flowers are.
-Don't overwater your croton plants; only water when the soil surface feels dry.
-Croton plants need warm temperatures to thrive, and may experience dieback if temperatures fall below 60 degrees F.
+Do not overwater your croton plants; only water when the soil surface feels dry.
+Croton plants need warm temperatures to thrive and may experience dieback if temperatures fall below 60 F.

 08 of 12